sequentech/documentation/docs/deployment/browsers-and-cookies.md

  * Safari on iPhone 5 (iOS v7)
  * Chrome on Android (v6)

-We use https://browser-update.org to check the browser support and notify to the user.
+We use https://browser-update.org to check the web browser used by the user and notify the user if it's unsupported.
 If the browser is too old the user get the following notification:

 ![browser-update notification with Chrome 50](/img/old-browser-error2.png "browser-update notification")

-You can disable this option in the `config.yml`, just disabling the `check_browser_version` option.
+You can disable this option in the `config.yml` deployment configuration file, just disabling the `config.agora_gui.check_browser_version` option.
 If that option is null,  we don't check the browser version.

 The minimum browser version is also configurable in a deployment.
-The default value can be modified in the `avConfig.js`, updating the `browserUpdate` field, but that requires a bit more of knowledge because it will require to rebuild all the agora-gui modules in that deployment:
+The default value can be modified in the `agora-gui/templates/avConfig.js` in `agora-dev-box`, updating the `browserUpdate` field, but that requires a bit more of knowledge as you need to edit the ansible template and re-deploying.

-1. Edit the `/home/agoragui/avConfig.js` file
-2. Run the `/home/agoragui/build.sh` script as `agoragui` user.

 ### Mobile browsers